libp2p/specs/http/transport-component.md

 protocol, and it doesn't accept any parameters.
 It only signals that a node is capable of an HTTP transport.

 The HTTP Path exists in the user protocol level.
-In the HTTP semantics.
+HTTP Semantics are transport-agnostic, and defined by [RFC 9110](https://httpwg.org/specs/rfc9110.html).
 You can use these semantics on any transport including, but not limited to, the HTTP transport.